AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

     }

 The code above works whether it is compiled for GPU or CPU.
-We use ``TilingIfNotGPU()`` that returns ``false`` in the case of GPU to turn off tiling so that GPU kernels have more works.
-When tiling is off, ``tilebox()`` returns the valid box of the ``FArrayBox`` for that iteration.  ``MultiFab::fabPtr`` function takes ``MFIter`` and returns a managed pointer that is subsequently captured by an extended C++ lambda function produced by the ``AMREX_LAUNCH_DEVICE_LAMBDA`` macro.
+We use :cpp:`TilingIfNotGPU()` that returns ``false`` in the case of GPU to turn off tiling so that GPU kernels have more works.
+When tiling is off, :cpp:`tilebox()` returns the valid box of the :cpp:`FArrayBox` for that iteration.  :cpp:`MultiFab::fabPtr` function takes :cpp:`MFIter` and returns a managed pointer that is subsequently captured by an extended C++ lambda function produced by the ``AMREX_LAUNCH_DEVICE_LAMBDA`` macro.
 The launch macro usually takes three arguments.
-In this example, the first argument is a ``Box`` specifying the whole region of the kernel.
-The second argument is a ``Box`` variable that specifies the region a thread works on.
+In this example, the first argument is a :cpp:`Box` specifying the whole region of the kernel.
+The second argument is a :cpp:`Box` variable that specifies the region a thread works on.
 Note that the second argument is the name of a local variable to the thread defined by the macro, not an existing variable.
 The third argument is a block of codes delimited by a pair of curly braces.
 In that block, we call a GPU device function ``plusone_cudacpp`` with captured variable ``fab``.
 In CUDA, an extended lambda function can only capture by value, not reference.
-That's why we capture a pointer to ``FArrayBox``.
+That's why we capture a pointer to :cpp:`FArrayBox`.

 We can also call CUDA Fortran device functions in the code block for the launch macro like below.